 Gains and losses on these financial assets are never recycled to profit or loss.
-Dividends are recognised as other income in the statement of profit or loss when the right of payment has been established, except when the Company benefits from such proceeds as a recovery of part of the cost of the financial asset, in which case, such gains are recorded in OCI.
+Dividends are recognized as other income in the statement of profit or loss when the right of payment has been established, except when the Company benefits from such proceeds as a recovery of part of the cost of the financial asset, in which case, such gains are recorded in OCI.
 Equity instruments designated at fair value through OCI are not subject to impairment assessment.

-The Company elected to classify irrevocably its other investments (note 12) and restricted cash (note 16) under this category.
+The Company elected to classify its other investments (note 12) under this category.